Sale and Assignment of LLC Membership Interests

 (2) could not be ascertained from the company agreement.

-DUE DILIGENCE BY THE ASSIGNEE
+DUE DILIGENCE BY THE ASSIGNEE-BUYER

 (1) Valuation.
 Most small-business assignments of LLC membership interest occur among insiders who are already acquainted with the company’s assets, liabilities, management, and operations.
 For potential assignees who do not fall in this category, the question of valuation arises—not just valuation of the membership interest itself but valuation of the LLC as a whole, since the two are effectively inseparable.

-A separate lengthy article could be written on how to evaluate and appraise a business; suffice it to say that there should be some rational basis for the asking price that can be independently confirmed by looking at the company’s finances and assets.
-Certain numbers will be hard (bank account balances) and others soft (marketing strategy and value of the brand).
-If assets include real properties, a critical evaluation of value may include appraisals.
-It is impressive if a real estate investment company has an inventory of 20 rental properties; it is less so if half the properties are unrented, down for maintenance, or underwater.
+Several articles could be written on how to evaluate and appraise a business; suffice it to say that there should be some rational basis for the asking price that can be independently confirmed by looking at the company’s finances and assets.
+Certain numbers will be hard (real property and bank accounts) and others will be soft (marketing strategy, proprietary information, and value of the brand).

 (2) Good Standing.
-It is important to verify that the LLC and the assignor (if a registered entity) are in good standing with the secretary of state and the Texas comptroller.
+It is important to verify that the LLC and the assignor (if a registered entity) are in good standing with the secretary of state and the comptroller.
 If not, they do not have the legal capacity to do business, which could potentially make execution of an LLC membership assignment invalid.

 (3) Core LLC Documents.
-A prospective assignee will want to see core documents including the certificate of formation; the certificate of filing (the secretary of state’s approval); the minutes of the first organizational meeting of members along with subsequent minutes of special meetings (if any) and annual meetings; company resolutions or grants of authority; the company agreement, as currently amended or restated; and any membership certificates that may have been issued (or at least a record of same).
+A prospective assignee-buyer will want to see core LLC documents including the certificate of formation; the certificate of filing (the secretary of state’s approval); the minutes of the first organizational meeting of members along with subsequent minutes of special meetings (if any) and annual meetings; company resolutions or grants of authority; the company agreement, as currently amended or restated; and any membership certificates that may have been issued (or at least a record of same).

 Also: where are the official LLC records kept?
 Who is responsible for keeping them, and is access readily available?
 Is there a company book, i.e., a binder containing these?
 Failure of an LLC to keep organized and complete records is a warning sign for a potential assignee.
 This is true regardless of and aside from any statutory requirements for LLC record keeping.